-In addition to reviewing mandates on local governments/school districts identified by members of the Council, the Council shall also review mandates identified by local governments/school districts.
-Local governments/school districts that would like the Council to review a mandate should follow the instructions and complete the form below.
+In addition to reviewing mandates on local governments/school districts/businesses identified by members of the Council, the Council also reviews mandates identified by local governments/school districts/businesses.
+Local governments/school districts/businesses that would like the Council to review a mandate should follow these instructions and complete the form below.

-Please note that this form is only to be completed by authorized local government/school district officials after their governing boards have adopted resolutions requesting that a mandate be reviewed.
-Requests need a resolution in order to be reviewed.
+Please note that this form is only to be completed by an authorized local government/school district official after that local government's/school district's governing board has adopted a resolution requesting that a mandate be reviewed.
+Requests from a local government/school district need a resolution in order to be reviewed.
+There is no requirement for a resolution from a business.

 In order to request that the Council review a mandate, the governing board of a local government/school district must adopt a resolution asking the Council to review a specific statute, regulation, rule, or order of state government and determine whether it is an “unfunded mandate or is otherwise unsound, unduly burdensome or costly so as to require it to be eliminated or reformed.”